 In 2011, we had the opportunity to reaffirm our values and our commitments to our stakeholders.
 On July 1, Benefit Corporation legislation became effective in our home state of Virginia.
 To support the legislation, we amended our Articles of Incorporation that same day, becoming one of Virginia's first Benefit Corporations.

 Virginia law requires that an independent third party certifier review each Benefit Corporation to determine the firm's commitment to making an impact.
 At Rivanna, we chose the nonprofit organization B Lab as our certifier.
 B Lab scrutinizes companies applying for Certified B Corp status against their rigorous definition of what makes a responsible business.
 Companies must demonstrate a concern for the impact of their decisions on their employees, suppliers, community, consumers, and environment.
 Rivanna completed the B Lab Impact Assessment in July 2011 and was approved for certification that same month after formal review by B Lab.
-In 2013 and 2015, we were recertified.
+In 2013 and 2015 and 2017, we were recertified.
 We are deeply grateful to B Lab and to our B Corp Community, not only for generously sharing best practices, but for inspiring and guiding us to be a better company.
 When we started this great adventure over a decade ago, most everyone thought we were, at best, misguided tree huggers.
 Life was a little lonely.
 Today, we are part of a growing community of like-minded businesses and social entrepreneurs who see business as a force for good and who work, every day, to do a better job for their stakeholders.
 There has never been a better time to be in business.

 We believe products that express gratitude, reward performance, and celebrate excellence should harm neither the planet nor the people who create, purchase, or receive them.
 Over the past fourteen years, we've done our best to introduce fresh thinking and elegant award designs while upholding our commitment to our planet and community.
 As we look ahead, we plan to create more elegant, innovative products and strive to deliver the best service imaginable.
 With the help of our extraordinary and inspiring customers, suppliers, fellow B Corps, friends and fans, we will do our utmost to create more green jobs and find better ways to give back.